 [This is the first article in a series on Costa Mesa’s draft Active Transportation Plan.
-The next article discusses the proposed Tanager Drive Trail extension and Fairview Park multi-use trails, and the third article discusses the plan’s implications for Orange Coast College, and the fourth article is an update on the Tanager Drive Trail extension, and the fifth article summarizes changes to the plan as it progressed through city committees.
+The next article discusses the proposed Tanager Drive Trail extension and Fairview Park multi-use trails, the third article discusses the plan’s implications for Orange Coast College, and the fourth article is an update on the Tanager Drive Trail extension, and the fifth article summarizes changes to the plan as it progressed through city committees.
 The plan was adopted by the City Council in June 2018.]

 The city of Costa Mesa is working on a new active transportation plan.
 The plan is being drafted by Stantec, with input from city residents, city staff, and the city’s Bikeway and Walkability committee.
 The most recent version of the plan available online is the August 2017 draft.